Queen Insu

-Queen Sohye (16 October 1437 – 21 May 1504), of the Cheongju Han clan, was the only wife of Crown Prince Uigyeong.
-She never was the consort of a reigning king.
-Nevertheless, she was honored as Queen Insu and later as Queen Dowager Insu during the reign of her son Yi Hyeol, King Seongjong.
-Moreover, she was later honored as Grand Queen Dowager Insu during the reign of her grandson Yi Yung, Prince Yeonsan.
-After her death, she was posthumously honored with the title Queen Sohye.
+Queen Sohye (16 October 1437 – 21 May 1504), of the Cheongju Han clan, commonly known as Queen Insu, was the wife of Crown Prince Uigyeong (posthumously King Deokjong).
+Though her husband never became king during his lifetime, she was nevertheless elevated to the position of queen following the accession to the throne of her second son, King Seongjong, in 1470.
+She was then styled as Queen Dowager Insu from 1475 until King Seongjong's death, and as Grand Queen Dowager Insu during the reign of her tyrannical grandson, Yeonsangun.

-She is mostly known for her proficiency in Chinese Classics, Confucianism and Buddhism as well, and for her involvement in the political affairs of her time, from the accession of Grand Prince Suyang to the throne to the reign of Yeonsangun.
-She authored the Naehun in 1475.
+Queen Insu is remembered for her proficiency in Chinese classics, Confucianism and Buddhism, as well as for her involvement in political affairs, which spanned from the accession of her father-in-law, Grand Prince Suyang, until her death during the reign of her grandson, Yeonsangun.
+In 1475, she wrote Naehun, widely regarded as the first book authored by a woman in Korea.